ThaisMatos/majorization/README.md

 ## Run

-### Using Jupyter Notebook
+### Generate Samples
-In the Jupyter Notebook version: `GenerateSamples.ipynb` you can specify the dimension, number of pair of samples to be created and run the code to generate an output file.
+In the Jupyter Notebook file: `data/GenerateSamples.ipynb` you can specify the dimension, number of pair of samples to be created and run the code to generate an output file.

+### Train a Sequential model
+After generate the samples by the previous step, you can use the Jupyter Notebook file: `ml_models/SequentialModel.ipynb` to train a Sequential Model that will be responsible to predict, given a pair of vectors A and B, if the first one majorates the second one.
+For the training, you need to specify the dimension, number of samples (total), number of training epochs and the optimizer name to update the weights of the model.
+- The Jupyter Notebook `runner/run_sequential_training.ipynb` contains an example of how to trigger the training of multiple sequential models with different parameters.

+### Self-Catalysis
+Using a trained model and a set of samples, you can use the Jupyter Notebook `runner/self_catalysis.ipynb` to make self catalysis and check if the same model trained to predict majorization can predict self catalysis.
+In order to check the self catalysis performance, you need to specify the dimension and optimizer name.
+- The Jupyter Notebook `runner/run_self_catlysis.ipynb` contains an example of how to trigger the self catalysis check of multiple dimensions and optimizers.

-### Using Python Script
+### Self-Self-Catalysis
-With the Python script: `generate_samples.py` you can run it passing the arguments dimension and number of pair of samples to be created, respectively, inline as follows:
-`python3.7 generate_samples.py 3 10`
+Using a trained model and a set of samples, you can use the Jupyter Notebook `runner/self_self_catalysis.ipynb` to make self self catalysis and check if the same model trained to predict majorization can predict self self catalysis.
+In order to check the self self catalysis performance, you need to specify the dimension, optimizer name and set the prediction flag (True - use a sequential model to predict the self catalysis output / False - use the original formula to get the self catalysis output)
+- The Jupyter Notebook `runner/run_self_self_catlysis.ipynb` contains an example of how to trigger the self self catalysis check of multiple dimensions and optimizers.

 **Note: All the combinations with the samples will be tested.
 So, if you choose 100 pairs of samples, 10000 combinations will be validated, in both ordenation (AB and BA).**